Practices are increasingly enabling patients to be able to request repeat prescriptions and book appointments online.

 - One x photographic

-Please see our Reception staff for any further details.
-Please click on Application for online access to my medical record to download a copy of the registration form.
+Please see a Patient Advisor on the Reception desk for any further details.
+Please click the following link Application for online access to my medical record to download a copy of the registration form.

 More information – for more information about keeping your healthcare records safe and secure, you will find a helpful leaflet produced by the NHS in conjunction with the British Computer Society.
 Keeping your online health and social care records safe and secure.